ansible/awx/awx/api/templates/api/bulk_host_delete_view.md

 # Bulk Host Delete

-This endpoint allows the client to delete multiple hosts from an inventory.
+This endpoint allows the client to delete multiple hosts from inventories.
-They may do this by providing the inventory ID and a list hosts ID's to be deleted.
+They may do this by providing a list hosts ID's to be deleted.

 Example:

     {
-        "inventory": 1,
         "hosts": [1, 2, 3, 4, 5]
     }